-You can install VENs on Windows, Linux, and (starting in 23.2.20) AIX hosts by using the VEN Library in the PCE.
-To install VENs on Solaris hosts, or on AIX hosts before 23.2.20, download the VEN packages for those platforms and use the VEN CTL.
+Installing VENs by using the VEN Library in the PCE is only available for Windows and Linux hosts.
+You install VENs on AIX and Solaris hosts by downloading the VEN packages for those platforms and using the VEN CTL.

 About VEN Installation, Pairing, and Upgrade